pskopek/change-samba-pwd/README.md

 $ flask --app flaskr --debug run
 ```
 That's it!
 You can test the app using http://127.0.0.1:5000/ or http://<your_server_ip>:5000/

+## How to deploy the application

+Application can be deployed on Apache httpd using mod_wsgi.
+See more details here: https://flask.palletsprojects.com/en/2.2.x/deploying/mod_wsgi/

 **Note:** Inspired by [flask-quickstart.](https://github.com/bittobennichan/flask-quickstart)